muzak-project/muzak/CONFIGURATION.md

 album art, in "WxH" format.
 If not set, album art will be displayed at any size the player pleases.

-It's entirely up to the user's player to obey this value.
+It's entirely up to the user's player and/or plugins to obey this value.

 ### `autoplay`